KartofellFirst/Hotoe/README.md

 > [!IMPORTANT]
 > We're using wry model — working with your systems native webview. <br>
 > Depending on the platform, idle usage might wary from **30MiB** to **200MiB**. <br>
-> If this is too much for your demands, you'd rather not use Hotoe
+> If this is too much for your demands, you'd rather not use Hotoe, but
+> don’t be surprised when thing that uses 50MiB on macOS will take 350MiB on Wayland, its not our problem, it's about GTKWebview in general.

 > [!TIP]
 > Also, we highly recommend reading [the conepts of EWAs](EWAs.md) before you start <br>